camunda/camunda-docs-static/get-started/content/spring.md

     Configure
   </dt>
   <dd>
-    the camunda process engine and embed it inside your application.
+    the Camunda process engine and embed it inside your application.
   </dd>
   <dt>
     Deploy